M-Waweru/m-waweru.github.io/about.md

 published: true
 ---

-I am the Product Lead at Shukran, with a background in Computer Science from Strathmore University.
+I am the Co-founder and Product Lead at Shukran, with a background in Computer Science from Strathmore University.
 I am on a mission to learn all I can so I can change the world.
-My expertise are in software engineering, product development and startup-building.
+My expertise are in software development, product development and startup-building.

 ### Work